sirrah23/NotifierApp/README.md

 # NotifierApp

-An application that sends you notificaitons when you want them.
+An application that sends you notifications when you want them.